project3org/Group-To-Do-Lists/README.md

 * Your partner gets the tasks only they swiped right on.

 * For tasks both of you swiped, you could enjoy working on them together.

-* For tasks neither of you swiped, the list might suggest ways to outsource.

 There's probably room for machine learning here, so users can give feedback about whether the tasks they got really made them happy and inform future to-do lists.